martaku0/wykres/README.md

 # SEE THE RESULTS
-Working website from that project is hosted on [martaku.ct8.pl](http://martaku.ct8.pl).\
+Working website with current version of that project is hosted on [martaku.ct8.pl](http://martaku.ct8.pl).\
 Use:
 > **username:** admin **password:** admin